-- Extendible police cord to 2 metres - .5 All auxiliary devices such as Bus Interface Units (BIU's), Cabinet Power Supply, loadswitches, flash switches, shall be NEMA TS-2 Standard.
+- .5 All auxiliary devices such as Bus Interface Units (BIU's), Cabinet Power Supply, load switches, flash switches, shall be NEMA TS-2 Standard.
 Detector modules shall be rack mount type. - .6 All traffic signal controller assemblies shall be shop tested prior to delivery and come with a minimum two year warranty on all parts and labor. - .7 The traffic controller manufacturer shall enter all signal timings.
-In addition the manufacturer shall have technician on site to check all field wiring connections and put the controller into operation during the signal start-up.
+In addition the manufacturer shall have technician on site to check all field wiring connections and put the controller into operation during the signal start-up. - .8 The controller cabinet shall include a UPS system to power the cabinet and all signals and be equipped with sufficient batteries for 6 hours of run time.
+(REVISED NOVEMBER 2019)